Update your Instance

 We highly recommend backing up your data before updating your self-hosted instance.
 For more information, see Backup your Hosted Data.

-Update your Bitwarden instance using the same Bash (Linux or macOS) or Powershell (Windows) script (
+If you're running a standard installation, update your Bitwarden instance using the same Bash (Linux or macOS) or Powershell (Windows) script (

 bitwarden.sh) used to install Bitwarden.
 Run the following sequence of commands: